seanhess/seanhess.github.com/about.md

 ---
-layout: default
+layout: project
 title: Sean Hess - About
 ---

 About Me
 ========

 I create well-crafted applications to solve business problems.
-I've worked professionally in software and startups since 1999.</p>
+I've worked professionally in software and startups since 1999.

 [Work History and Recommendations](https://www.linkedin.com/in/seanhess)